dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/effective-defense-against-distributed-brute-force-attacks.md

 <ul>
     <li>It doesn't help against a distributed brute force attack.</li>
     <li>Opens the door for another DOS attack.</li>
-    <li>There is a good chance that users behind a shared network will lock themselves out if enough users type in a wrong password within a short amount of time.</li>
+    <li>There is a good chance that users behind a shared network will lock themselves out if enough users type in a wrong password within a short period of time.</li>
 </ul>

 <h2>Whitelist-/Blacklisting IP Addresses</h2>